 Protective Escort Service

-The protective escort service provides for an officer to escort members of the campus community who find it necessary to travel alone on campus late at night.
+The protective escort service provides for a UM Police officer to escort members of the campus community who find it necessary to travel alone on campus late at night.
 Call (205) 665-6155.

 UMAlert Emergency Contact System